 Research confirms what Tatnall has known for decades: involvement in the arts leads to scholastic, developmental and cultural growth.
 Our award-winning, nationally-recognized arts program, gives students countless opportunities to explore their unique creative talents through music, theatre and fine arts, and empowers them to explore new mediums and forms of expression.

 An integral part of the Tatnall experience, the arts curriculum spans the curriculum at every level, giving each student, no matter his or her age, a chance to develop an appreciation and understanding of the arts.
-So, whether they’re creating 3-D sculptures in a Preschool art classroom, playing the drum in Beginner’s Band or taking to the stage as a member of Showcase, our students thrive creatively.
+So, whether they’re creating 3-D sculptures in a Early Childhood art classroom, playing the drum in Beginner’s Band or taking to the stage as a member of Showcase, our students thrive creatively.

 "I am lucky to have found a school culture so committed to excellence in all areas of secondary education, and one in which the arts are deeply valued."